go-chassis/go-chassis/README.md

  - **Logger**: You can custom your own writer to sink log, by default support file and stdout
  - **Hot-reconfiguraion**: A lot of configuration can be reload in runtime, like loadbalancing, circuit breaker, rate limiting

-# Quick Start Guide
+# Quick Start
-You can rapidly develop microservices using Go-Chassis.
+You can see more informations in gitbook https://go.huaweicse.cn/

 ## Write a http service provider